Biology

 Explore your scientific passions and customize a path that reflects your goals.

-Biology at Stephens includes pre-med and pre-vet emphasis areas.
-Whether you want to be a research scientist or prepare for nursing, veterinary medicine, dental or medical school, Stephens is the place to pursue your dreams.
+A Biology degree from Stephens will prepare you to take your career to the next level whether you want to be a research scientist or prepare for nursing, veterinary medicine, dental or medical school.

 Program Features

-- Learn vital laboratory and biotechnology skills in our newly renovated Pillsbury Science Center labs.
+- Learn vital laboratory and biotechnology skills at the Pillsbury Science Center labs.

 - Collaborate with Biology and Health Science students and learn from dedicated faculty as part of the School of Health Sciences.